martin-juul/libertymediacenter-transcoder/README.md

+> :warning: **EXPERIMENTAL**: It's not even close to be considered for use.
+It can start transcodes, and seeking works.
+It's just very unstable.
+Expect it to crash and make your CPU hurt.
+It doesn't cleanup ffmpeg processes if you kill the app.
+So you have to pkill them yourself.

 # libertymediacenter/transcoder

 Transcode service for LibertyMediaCenter.
-Features auto discovery of the main [api server](https://github.com/libertymediacenter/api)
+Features auto discovery of the main [api server](https://github.com/martin-juul/libertymediacenter-api)

 ## Development